okuujustin/Analysis-on-Global-Coronavirus-Case_rate-Death_rate-and-Vaccination_impact/README.md

 ## MAJOR FINDINGS
 ### These were my findings
-1. Cyprus with a population of 886,007, has 77.1% (683,111) of its population infected with the coronavirus.
+1. Cyprus, with a population of 886,007, has 77.1% (683,111) of its population infected with the coronavirus.
 China with a population of over 1.4 billion has 6.97% (over 99 million people) of its population infected with the coronavirus.
 The virus would have wiped out the whole Cyprus population
 2. South America has the highest death rate by population, followed by Europe and Asia.
 Africa has the lowest death rate.
-3. Rate of vaccination was highest in Asia followed by South America.
+3. The rate of vaccination was highest in Asia, followed by South America.

 ## MY RECOMMENDATION
 ### The following are my recommendations:
 1. Vaccination campaigns should continue across the continents.
-The more we vaccinate, the more coronavirus is reduced.
+The more we vaccinate, the less the coronavirus is spread.
 2. People across countries should be sensitized more to the risk involved in contracting COVID-19 and employing preventive measures to stay safe.
-3. More funds should be invested in research and development not just to manage COVID-19 but to eradicate it
+3. More funds should be invested in research and development, not just to manage COVID-19 but to eradicate it